 The surrounding land was rich in building materials: the Aswan quarries were the source of fine and coarse quality granite.
 Quartz, which were used for polishing stone, was mined from the so-called alabaster quarry north of Aswan and also from the western desert.
 In the eastern desert there were iron mines where red ochre was extracted for paint.
 And the largest sandstone quarry in Egypt was situated in Silsilla, further northwards.
 On the Eastern bank of Aswan we will find Granite Quarries which are situated in the eastern desert, directly to the south of Aswan.
 These are ancient quarries of granite in hues of red, yellow, brown and dark grey.
 The earliest pharaoh to explore the quarry was Den of the 1st Dynasty, who used blocks for the floor of his cenotaph at Abydos.

 Many blocks were abandoned in various stages of completion.
 The huge Unfinished Obelisk lying in the northern quarry is still attached to the bedrock.
 The reason for its abandonment is that flaws were found in the stone.
 An attempt was then made to extract smaller obelisks from it, but these projects, were abandoned as well.
 There is no indication to whom it was intended.
 The only marks on the surface are those of the workmen.
-Had it ever been completed, it would have weighted some 1,162 tons and have soared to a height of 42 metres.
+Had it ever been completed, it would have weighted some 1,162 tons and have soared to a height of 42 meters.

 An ancient Nilometer faces Aswan.
 Consisting of a stairway on the river’s bank constructed of regular-shaped stones this useful tool was designed that the water, rising & falling with the ebb and flow of the flood, could register maximum, minimum & average water level.
 The Nilometer was repaired by Khedive Ismail in 1870.
 A new scale was established and the ancient construction, unused for centuries, came into use once again.
 A second Nilometer, dating back to the 26th Dynasty, was found during excavation on Elephantine island.
 The instrument is unique in having its calibration based upon the level that the flood waters reach above the agricultural land, and not how high they are above the low-water mark.